Global Viewpoint

 Vejer de la Frontera is colloquially known as the pueblo blanco, which means “white village.”
 Its white-washed homes resemble those of Santorini, minus the blue rooftops.

-Vejer de la Frontera is dotted with historic streets, homes, and churches, which are all linked by plazas.
+Vejer de la Frontera offers historic streets, homes, and churches, which are all linked by plazas.
 The Plaza de España is the postcard center of town, giving you a taste of the old world.
 It’s undoubtedly one of the best photo spots in Spain, worthy of some real estate on your Instagram feed.

 Just like Vejer de la Frontera (and pretty much every other Spanish city), Sevilla has its very own Plaza de España.